UFO reports and disinformation: Stealth helicopters and cattle mutilations

 Stealth helicopters were secretly developed and employed by the Central Intelligence Agency (CIA) during the early 1970s.
 A modified Hughes 500P was produced for the agency; it had a reduced noise operation capability, leading to its nickname of "The Quiet One".
 It was reportedly used in at least one operation by the CIA during the Vietnam War.

 During the mid-1970s, cattle mutilations become associated with reports of unidentified quiet black helicopters.
-Know County Sheriff Herbert Thompson claimed helicopter sightings had become a nightly occurrence, with both the FAA and the National Guard reportedly being unaware of any helicopter activity.
+Knox County Sheriff Herbert Thompson claimed helicopter sightings had become a nightly occurrence, with both the FAA and the National Guard reportedly being unaware of any helicopter activity.
 State police, tribal police and game wardens attempted to pursue the aircraft, but found the mysterious craft would move whenever an officer radioed that he was close.
 Inferring that the craft's operator was eavesdropping on the radio, law enforcement switched to speaking only in Apache.
 The strategy worked, and they were able to surround the craft, which was forced to pass overhead of one of the officers.
 He reported hearing a quiet sound, like a lawn mower.

 By 1975, the problem was so prevalent, that some ranchers formed armed vigilante groups to patrol their fields at night.
 Authorities ran ads in Colorado urging ranchers to not shoot at their survey helicopters.
 The National Guard warned its helicopter pilots to fly at higher than normal altitude to avoid fire from "jittery farmers".

 On April 20, 1979, U.S. Attorney R. E. Thompson and US Senator Harrison Schmidt held a public meeting about cattle mutilations.
 The meeting was attended by about 80; one attendee was amateur UFO researcher Paul Bennewitz.
 At the meeting, Bennewitz was introduced to highway patrol officer Gabe Valdez who was investigating the incidents.
-Sources suggests government agents likely "first identified" Bennewitz at this his 1979 meeting or outright targeted him for his participation.
+Sources suggest government agents likely "first identified" Bennewitz at this his 1979 meeting or outright targeted him for his participation.